 ASHTANGA YOGA AUSTIN

 Breath.
 Breathing in and out through the nose, while contracting the muscles of the throat, a subtle hissing sound is made with the breath.
 The breath should be steady and continuous throughout asana practice, with inhalation and exhalation of equal lengths.
 Correct breathing increases circulation and builds internal heat, thereby helping to dispel toxins and purify the body.
-The breath is an essential tool which can be used to relax the body and calm the mind both in our practice and daily life.
+Learning to regulate the breath also calms the autonomic nervous system.
+It is an essential tool which can be used to relax the body and calm the mind both in our practice and daily life.

 Drishti.
 The gazing point.
 There are nine points of drishti in the asana practice.
 Looking to a specific point on the body helps to align the neck and spine correctly in each posture.
 Drishti also helps to improve concentration and focus the mind, leading to greater calm and steadiness, and increased self-awareness in practice and daily life.

 Bandha.
 Meaning “to close” or “seal off”.
 Bandhas are energy locks that are used in conjunction with our breath to keep energy from exiting the body, primarily through “mula bandha”, the root lock, or lifting of the pelvic floor, and “uddhiyana bandha”, the lower abdominal lock.
 Engagement of the bandhas throughout the practice gives strength and lightness to the body.

 By fixing our attention on our posture, breath and gaze, purification takes place on three levels during yoga practice: in the body, the nervous system and the mind.
 These three places of attention or action are referred to as tristhana.